ogs22/cookbook/glossary/type_a_(ohp_picture_area).md

-The standard Type A overhead projector picture area is 250×250mm, with the corners rounded with a radius of less than 60mm.
+The standard Type A overhead projector picture area is
+$250 \times 250mm,$ with the corners rounded with a radius of less than 60mm.